Connect to Us

 Duration: September 2019 – July 2022

 Funding source: 2018 CEF Telecom Call – Public Open Data (CEF-TC-2018-5)

 General programme: Connecting Europe Facility 2014–2020

-The GeoHarmonizer project aims at reducing problems of national data with using seamless complex (geographical) data over the entire extent of the EU, and “opening data” through:
+The GeoHarmonizer project aimed at reducing problems of national data with using seamless complex (geographical) data over the entire extent of the EU, and “opening data” through:

-We use the Geo-harmonizer tools and data to generate decision-ready layers such air quality and pollution, potential natural vegetation, potential for producing energy from solar insolation, wind energy and similar.
+Geo-harmonizer tools and data are meant to generate decision-ready layers such air quality and pollution, potential natural vegetation, potential for producing energy from solar insolation, wind energy and similar.
 To calculate these value-added decision-ready maps, we use topographic data (DEMs), Earth observation (EO) data, hydrological and meteorological data that we map using automated mapping systems largely based on Machine Learning algorithms available in the Open Source software.

-The Digital Service Infrastructure we intend to develop and release to the public will connect state-of-the-art remote sensing data sources (Sentinel, Landsat, TanDEM-X and similar), machine learning frameworks, cloud and High Performance Computing.
-We expect that it will also result in significant reduction of processing and delivery time.
+The Digital Service Infrastructure we developed and released to the public connects state-of-the-art remote sensing data sources (Sentinel, Landsat, TanDEM-X and similar), machine learning frameworks, cloud and High Performance Computing.
+We expect that it also results in significant reduction of processing and delivery time.
 We further believe that automation of the harmonization of layers will also decrease the costs of generation of value added data important for energy, climate, protection of the environment and sustainable use of natural resources.
-By implementing GeoHarmonizer, we hope to demonstrate the power of the Copernicus programme in combination with Open data projects such as OpenStreetMap and Open Source software projects.
+By implementing GeoHarmonizer, we demonstrated the power of the Copernicus programme in combination with Open data projects such as OpenStreetMap and Open Source software projects.

-Geo-Harmonizer aims at partnering with multiple similar international and national projects:
+Geo-Harmonizer aimed at partnering with multiple similar international and national projects:

 [contact-form-7 id="5" title="FAQs Contact form"]

 is now officially closed.
 For any inquiry, please refer to the Open Earth Monitor website https://earthmonitor.org/